 Andrew E. Rice Award

-The 2022 Rice Award will be presented at our Annual Dinner on November 17 in Washington, DC.
+The Rice Award will be presented at the 2023 Annual Dinner on November 15 in Washington, DC.
+While there will be only one winner, other notable candidates may be mentioned at the award presentation ceremony.

 Award